LCD and Viewfinder

 You can connect D850 to compatible devices via its HDMI port or USB 3.0 (5 GBit/sec) port.

-Battery Nikon D850 is powered by EN-EL15a battery which provides a shooting life of 1840 according to CIPA standards.
+Nikon D850 is powered by battery which provides a shooting life of 1840 according to CIPA standards.

 Battery Life Comparison in Semi-Pro DSLR Cameras

-Nikon D850 is the longest battery life Semi-Pro DSLR camera in our database.
-The closest competitor in this class is Nikon Df with its 1400 shots battery life.
-Check the comparison of Nikon D850 vs Nikon Df or take a look at Longest battery life DSLR cameras list.
+Nikon D780 with its 2260shots is the model with longest battery life among Semi-Pro DSLR cameras.
+Check the comparison of Nikon D850 vs Nikon D780 or take a look at Longest Battery Life DSLR cameras list.

 Nikon D850 Features Compared to Main Competitors